mateusgamba/sidebar-grid/README.md

 }
 ```

-The this.$gridReact and this.$sidebarReact are used to get the reference of the element DOM.
+this.$gridReact and this.$sidebarReact are used to get the reference from the DOM element.
-The options variable are the grid parameters.
+The options variable is used for the grid parameters.

 -   width: amount of columns;
 -   height: maximum rows amount;